psrc/luv/QC/README.md

 make clean
 ```

 After an UrbanSim run is finished, indicator files need to be created.
-Make sure the 'QC\_RUN1' entry in input.txt points to the right run, then type
+Make sure the 'QC\_RUN1' entry in input.txt points to the right run.
+Optionally, put a description of the run, possibly restrictions, into 'QC\_RUN1\_DESCR' and 'QC\_RUN1\_RESTR'.
+Then type

 ```